project-origin/registry/doc/roadmap.md

 The alpha version will enable the first running Alpha registry.
-It will be all in one container, proving the federated priciple with in process calls.
+It will be all in one container, proving the federated principle with in process calls.

 Progress can be tracked [on GitHub](https://github.com/project-origin/registry/milestone/1)